SkylineCommunications/SLC-S-BridgeTechnologies-VBProbeSeries-ConnectorAPI/Utils.ConnectorAPI.BridgeTechnologies.VBProbeSeries/README.md

 # Skyline DataMiner ConnectorAPI for Bridge Technologies VB Probe Series

 ## About

-This package contains API messages supported by the DataMiner 'Bridge Technologies VB Probe Series' connector as of version '1.1.1.1'.
+This project generates a NuGet package that contains API messages supported by the DataMiner 'Bridge Technologies VB Probe Series' connector as of version '1.1.1.1'.
-Is currently supported by the connector and this package:
+Is currently supported by the connector and the NuGet package:

 - Manage Ethernet Available Streams (Create/Edit/Delete)
 - Manage OTT Available Channels (Create/Edit/Delete)